Momonga Standing and Loop Coaster: History

 The Standing and Loop Coaster first opened at Yomiuriland in 1979 as a sit-down steel coaster.
-In 1982, TOGO opened the Dangai coaster (then known as the Mary Dolphin) at the now-defunct Thrill Valley park in Gotemba, Shizuoka (which at the time went by the name Odakyu Gotemba Family Land).
+In 1982, TOGO opened the Dangai coaster (then known as the Merry Dolphin) at the now-defunct Thrill Valley park in Gotemba, Shizuoka (which at the time went by the name Odakyu Gotemba Family Land).
 The coaster quickly incorporated a set of Togo's then-prototype stand-up trains, and that same year Yormuiriland also bought a standup train for the Standing and Loop Coaster.
 Since then, the roller coaster simultaneously operated both a standup and sit-down train with a modified sliding station.
 The success of these quickly attracted the interest of Ohio-based Kings Entertainment Company, who acquired a trio of standup coasters from Togo between 1984 and 1986; King Cobra at Kings Island, SkyRider at Canada's Wonderland, and Shockwave at Kings Dominion.

 In August 2021, Yomuiriland announced that the Momonga Standing and Loop Coaster would permanently close after 42 years of operation.
 Beginning on September 4, the park launched a last riders campaign, where free souvenirs were handed out to participants and a lottery held to determine the coaster's last official riders.
 Momonga gave its last ride with the stand-up train on the evening of September 20, 2021.